loco-rs/loco/docs-site/content/docs/processing/workers.md

 Unlike Rails and Ruby, with Rust you can enjoy _strongly typed_ job arguments which gets serialized and pushed into the queue.

+### Using shared state from a worker

+See [How to have global state](@/docs/the-app/controller.md#global-app-wide-state), but generally you use a single shared state by using something like `lazy_static` and then simply refer to it from the worker.

+If this state can be serializable, _strongly prefer_ to pass it through the `WorkerArgs`.

 ## Creating a new worker

 Adding a worker meaning coding the background job logic to take the _arguments_ and perform a job.
 We also need to let `loco` know about it and register it into the global job processor.